plon-Susk7/Job-Board/README.md

 To submit new repositories or make any updates, follow these steps:

 1. Fork the repository and clone it to your local machine.
+2. Create a new file called `.env` and copy contents from `.env.example` to it.
+You can get your token from https://github.com/settings/tokens
-2. Update the `repos.yaml` file located in `src/scraper` with the details of the repository you wish to add.
+3. Update the `repos.yaml` file located in `src/scraper` with the details of the repository you wish to add.
-3. Submit a pull request with your changes.
+4. Submit a pull request with your changes.

 Your contributions help make this platform a valuable resource for open-source enthusiasts and developers!